grain-lang/grain-lang.org/src_blog/_posts/Tooling-Preview-Graindoc.md

 ## Extra annotations

-The primary vehicle for development of Graindoc has been the Grain stdlib, so we needed to add some additional annotations to produce our expected output.
+The primary vehicle for development of Graindoc has been the Grain standard library, so we needed to add some additional annotations to produce our expected output.

 ### `@module`